Chiplis/transaction_processor/README.md

 The code takes advantage of Rust's powerful type system to prevent potential parsing errors at compile time.
-The CSV is processed using a best effort strategy, meaning anomalies such as invalid/incorrect data do not cause a crash but instead get collected into a vector of errors which is printed to stderr and can later be analyzed and debugged.
+The CSV is processed using a best effort strategy, meaning anomalies such as invalid/incorrect data do not cause a crash but instead get collected into a vector of errors which can later be analyzed and debugged.

 **Run instructions**